mgtools/MicroKPNN/README.md

  ```

  ### Analysis
-Depending on the number of combinations and weather you want to have the accuracy for 1 run or more than one runs and their average accuracy, it creates Analaysis dir in your output directory and put the results there.
+Depending on the number of combinations and weather you want to have the accuracy for one run or average acccuracy of multiple runs, it creates Analaysis dir in your output directory and puts the results there.

 If you run for a single combination you would have a csv file in your Analysis directory which contains one line.

-If you run it for all the combination then your Analysis directory would be contain a csv accuracy_results file that has all the combinations accuracy and also there is a plot directory that shows the comparison of different taxonomy with same pure hidden nodes number and also comparison of different number of pure hidden nodes in one taxonomy
+If you run it for all the combinations then your Analysis directory would contain a csv file with results for all the combinations and also there is a plot directory containing plots showing the comparison of different taxonomy with the same number of hidden nodes number, and comparison of different numbers of unknown hidden nodes using the same taxonomic rank.

  ```
  python accuracy.py <for 1 combination or all combination> <number of runs> <outputDir>